 Separate short-term gains from long-term costs

-Track immediate wins and deferred costs: lock-in, evolution complexity, operational burden and reliability debt.
+Track immediate wins and later costs: lock-in, evolution complexity, operational burden, and reliability debt.

 Step 5

-End each film with 1-2 practical takeaways: where the approach fits and what signals require migration.
+End each film with 1-2 practical takeaways: where the approach fits and which signals suggest it is time to migrate.

 Narrative clarity vs technical depth

-Film format is great for context, but deep understanding still requires RFCs, postmortems and primary engineering docs.
+Film format is excellent for context, but real depth still requires RFCs, postmortems, and primary engineering documents.

 Historical context vs current applicability